aoresnik/docker-registry-du/README.md

 # docker-registry-du
 Report storage usage of a Docker Registry.
 Reports usage by image and tag, shared and exclusive usage.

+WARNING: This software is in prototype phase - do not use on production repositories.

 ## Installing

 1. You need a working Go installation